 Here are two more photographs taken on the same occasion:

 As a footnote to John's description of the trip, an attraction for the Loco men would surely have been that five of the locomotives on the Romney, Hythe & Dymcurch Railway are, in outline, one-third scale versions of the express passenger Gresley-designed pacific locomotives which they drove on the main line or maintained in the shed.
-The two locomotives which appear in the photographs above, RH&DR No. 7 Typhoon and No. 8 Hurricane, were the most similar because they had been built with a third, middle cylinder for express passenger services, just like the A1/A3 class at Grantham.
-They were given their names, Typhoon and Hurricane, for speed.
+The two locomotives which appear in the photographs above, RH&DR No. 7 Typhoon and No. 8 Hurricane, were the most nearly similar because they were built with a third, middle cylinder for express passenger services, just like the A1/A3 class at Grantham.
+They were given their names, Typhoon and Hurricane, as expressions of speed and power.

 Above: Newly completed 3-cylinder RH&DR No. 7 Typhoon and LNER class A1 No. 4472 Flying Scotsman at King's Cross 'top shed' in May 1927.
 This angle shows that while the dimensional scale of Typhoon is one-third that of Flying Scotsman, the RH&DR track gauge is narrower than scale at just over one-quarter of the width of standard gauge.

 By the time of the Grantham men's trip in 1959 the RH&DR locomotives Typhoon and Hurricane no longer had their middle cylinder.
 Performance gains were more than offset by increased running costs due to inaccessible parts, and many breakdowns were experienced.
 They were converted to the tried and tested two-cylinder configuration during the mid-1930s.

 Captain Howey would have wanted the men from Grantham to see these two engines because of their association with his friend Sir Nigel Gresley, who had died in 1941: Typhoon which posed with Flying Scotsman in 1927 and Hurricane which carried an A4-type whistle presented by Gresley.